COVID-19 FAQs for ABA Organizations

 And Check with your state’s unemployment insurance program regarding the rules in your state.

-For providers moving to telehealth, does liability insurance need to be modified…?
+For organizations moving to telehealth, does liability insurance need to be modified…?

-Q: For providers moving to telehealth, does liability insurance need to be modified or are the telehealth sessions covered by existing liability policies?
+Q: For organizations moving to telehealth, does liability insurance need to be modified or are the telehealth sessions covered by existing liability policies?

-A: Some liability insurance policies include telehealth as a covered service, while others may require providers to pay for a supplemental telehealth insurance policy.
+A: Some liability insurance policies include telehealth as a covered service, while others may require organizations to pay for a supplemental telehealth insurance policy.
 Check your plan to confirm your coverage.